infrabel/gnap-map/README.md

 - The Angular version of [GNaP](http://gnap.io/)
 - [ui-select](https://github.com/angular-ui/ui-select)

+#### Interesting map-related libraries

+You might find these awesome open source libraries useful:

+- If you're looking for map icons, I highly advise [Nicolas Mollet's Map Icon Collection](https://mapicons.mapsmarker.com/), containing 1000+ stylable icons, for free (licensed under [CC BY SA 3.0](http://creativecommons.org/licenses/by-sa/3.0/)).
+You can't hotlink them, but you're free to download them and host them yourself, for instance publicly on Dropbox.
+- If you're looking for a way to convert GeoJson to KML, check out [tmcw's tokml library](https://github.com/mapbox/tokml).

 ## Contributing and example

 When contributing, you can test the library using the included example.
 First, run `npm install` in the `example` folder to install all required dependencies.